one-ware/one-ware.com/blog/2025-12-06-dev-update/index.md

 ## GPU-Accelerated Prefilters

 Having fast and accurate prefilters is one of our biggest priorities.
-Before, we were struggling with performance, which is why we always applied the prefilters to the preview only.
-This worked quite well but had some accuracy issues.
+Before, we were struggling with performance, which is why we always applied the prefilters to the reduced preview size.
+This worked quite well but had some accuracy issues, since an accurate preview needs to be applied for the full scaled image.

 With update 0.8.0, we have a new system in place, swapping out the CPU filters with fancy GPU-rendered ones!
 This allows us to apply the filters with full accuracy while keeping great performance.